 Squamous cell carcinoma affects everyone differently, but common symptoms include:

 In some cases, squamous cell carcinoma causes a rough, wart-like bump to form.
 The easiest and most effective way to detect squamous cell carcinoma early is through regular skin checks.
-If you notice an unusual-looking mole or other growth, make an appointment at Aspire Dermatology & Aesthetics.
+If you notice an unusual-looking mole or other growth, make an appointment at Annexus Dermatology & Aesthetics.

 Squamous cell carcinoma affects people of all ages and genders, but there are factors that may increase your risk, including having fair skin, spending lots of time outside, and a history of skin cancer in your family.